 1. How to build a fire

 Perhaps one of the most obvious tricks is teaching your child to build a fire.
-It seems like a simple act, but many of us fail when it comes to creating something so powerful when just left with the outdoors world.
-Even if we have matches or a lighter, there are certain tricks that are vital to ensure a safe, consistent and usable fire is built.
+It seems like a simple act, but many of us fail when it comes to creating it given the resources you have to hand in the wild.
+Even if we have matches or a lighter, there are certain tricks that are vital to ensure you build a safe, consistent and usable fire.

-Fires can, or course, be very dangerous, so make sure your children are being super safe when practising.
-Always ensure fires are built away from trees or other flammable objects, and are built in a suitable well-ventilated non-enclosed space, so that the threat of carbon monoxide poisoning is considered.
+Fires can, or course, be very dangerous, so make sure you supervise this activity.
+Always build fires away from trees or other flammable objects, finding a suitable well-ventilated non-enclosed space.

 2. Identify useful – and dangerous – plants

 Teaching your child all of the suitable plants that are edible seems quite a feat when confronted with the vast array of flora.
-However, teaching your children the plants that certainly should not be eaten is perhaps more important.
+However, teaching them what not to eat is even more important, as outdoor survival skills go.

 3. How to find safe shelter

-Finding shelter can be difficult, but there are certain tricks you can teach children to look for when out in the wild, needing somewhere to sleep, rest or pitch a tent.
-The most important aspect is to ensure you are protected from rain and moisture, which can be obtained by elevating your bed off the ground (which also protects from bugs) and finding coverage from trees and caves.
+Finding shelter can be difficult.
+But there are certain tricks you can teach children to look for when out in the wild, when you need somewhere to sleep, rest or pitch a tent.
+The most important aspect is to ensure you are protected from rain and moisture.
+Elevating your bed off the ground is key to this.
+Use trees and caves for shelter too.

 4. How to climb a tree

-Climbing trees can be a really important survival tactic outside, both to gain fruit and shelter, or to protect yourself from things on the ground.
-The most important aspect to learn when climbing trees is safety; ensuring the tree branches are not rotten or in danger of not holding your child’s weight.
+Climbing trees can be a really important survival tactic outside, to gain fruit and shelter and protect yourself from dangers on the ground.
+The most important aspect to learn when climbing trees is safety; ensuring the tree branches are not rotten and that they can hold the weight of people climbing.
 Trees that are rotten display signs of leaf discolouration, irregular bark and obvious signs of decay.

 5. How to find clean drinking water